 This technique can be used on carbon that is baked on to casserole dishes as well.

-This technique is the poor person's oven cleaner.
+This technique is the thrifty person's oven cleaner.
 You'll notice that the main ingredient in many commercial oven cleaning products is baking soda (also known as sodium bicarbonate).

 One disadvantage to this approach is that it takes time for the baking soda to chemically react with the carbon.
 Time and repeated applications of the spray bottle solution are your keys to success.